tim-js/revojs.ro/src/blog/2019-11-16-aftermath/index.md

 - **3.000 EUR** for prints: badges, sponsors’ panels, posters and branding elements;
 - **2.500 EUR** for other things: diversity support, online tools, etc.

-The initial estimated budget was 60.000 EUR, but we managed to **gather 73.000 EUR**, which was beyond our wildest dreams:
+The initial estimated budget was 60.000 EUR, but we managed to **gather 73.000 EUR**, which was far more than we anticipated:

 - **46.500 EUR** from sponsorships;
 - **26.500 EUR** from tickets;
 - Some costs were also covered by our partners.

-We also raised money through donations, offered in exchange for branded swag.
-That money will be **fully donated** to the [IRIS high-school](https://www.facebook.com/Liceul-Teoretic-Special-Iris-Timi%C5%9Foara-2221221011535265/) for visually impaired children.
-Initially, we were planning on giving away 50% of the total donated amount, but we finally decided to donate all **850 EUR**.
+We also raised money from the donations made by participants in exchange for branded swag.
+These funds will be entirely donated to the [IRIS high-school](https://www.facebook.com/Liceul-Teoretic-Special-Iris-Timi%C5%9Foara-2221221011535265/) for visually impaired children.
+Even though the initial plan was to give away only 50% of the total donated amount, we finally decided to **donate all 850 EUR**.

 ## What about the extra money?